kayak/redux-data-model/docs/docs/introduction.md

 * Easy to use and learn.
 Only a few public interfaces (i.e. combineModelReducers, modelRootSaga, Model, connectModel or equivalent hooks).
 * Boilerplate reduction (i.e. actions, dispatchers, reducers).
 * Immutability with normal JavaScript objects and arrays.
 No new APIs to learn!
-* Async, typescript, memoised selectors, and hooks support.
+* Async, typescript, memoized selectors, and hooks support.
 * Tiny footprint (i.e. ~6KB).

 ## Installation